-During visits to the projects, the EMC monitors implementation of various environmental safeguards viz. rehabilitaion aspects, adequate fuel arrangements for the labourers, restoration of construction areas, afforestation in the project areas, soil conservation, pisciculture, suitable drainage arrangements to prevent water logging and soil salinity, adoption of suitable cropping pattern, constitution of monitoring groups.
+During visits to the projects, the EMC monitors implementation of various environmental safeguards viz. rehabilitation aspects, adequate fuel arrangements for the labourers, restoration of construction areas, afforestation in the project areas, soil conservation, pisciculture, suitable drainage arrangements to prevent water logging and soil salinity, adoption of suitable cropping pattern, constitution of monitoring groups.

-8. REPRESENTATION OF CWC BY ITS REGIONAL OFFICERS IN THE PROJECT LEVEL EMC.
+13. REPRESENTATION OF CWC BY ITS REGIONAL OFFICERS IN THE PROJECT LEVEL EMC

-Consequent upon the establishment of various regional units of CWC, it has been decided that the Directors in charge of the appraisal/monitoring and appraisal of the region may be associated with the Project Level Environmental Management Committees within the jurisdiction of the concerned Chief Engineer.
-A list showing the States allocated to the various regional units is given at Annexure-VI.
+Consequent upon the establishment of various regional units of CWC, it has been decided that the Directors incharge of the appraisal/monitoring and appraisal of the region may be associated with the Project Level Environmental Management Committees within the jurisdiction of the concerned Chief Engineer.
+A list showing the States allocated to the various regional units is given at Annexure-VIII.

-The Constitution of National, State and Project Level EMCs is given at Annexures VII, VIII and IX respectively.
+The Constitution of National, State and Project Level EMCs is given at Annexures IX, X and XI respectively.

-9. MONITORING OF IMPLEMENTATION OF ENVIRONMENTAL SAFEGUARDS.
+14. MONITORING OF IMPLEMENTATION OF ENVIRONMENTAL SAFEGUARDS

-It has been mentioned earlier that the CWC would now be represented on the Project Level Environmental Management Committees by its regional Directors.
+It has been mentioned earlier that the CWC is now represented on the Project Level Environmental Management Committees by its regional Directors.
 In this capacity, they have to play a major role in the functioning of Project Level Committees.
 Various environmental safeguards and the points to be kept in view in monitoring their implementation are described hereafter.